VEXPA: Validated EXPonential Analysis through regular sub-sampling: Validated exponential analysis

 DBSCAN requires two additional parameters: the density $\delta$ of the clusters and the minimum number $m_\delta$ of required cluster elements.
 These parameters are chosen in terms of the noise in the signal.
 Larger values of $\delta$ allow the detection of wider clusters, which is useful in case of a higher noise level.
 Smaller values of $\delta$ allow to detect denser clusters, which appear in case of very stable estimates ${_u\lambda}_{i,k}$ or low levels of noise.
-A value for $m_\delta$ smaller than $u$ allows to discard bogus estimates appearing as a consequence of outliers in the data.
+A value for $m_\delta$ smaller than $u$ allows to discard bogus estimates appearing as a consequence of, for instance, an outlier in the data.
 When $m_\delta$ is set equal to $u$, each ${_u\lambda}_i$ needs to be confirmed by all the decimated analyses.
 Remember that, through the coefficient matrix shared between \eqref{original_VDM} and \eqref{undersampling_core}, each element from ${^sL}$ is connected to an element in ${_uL}$.
 So any cluster detected in ${^sL}$ is tied to a set of elements from ${_uL}$ of the same size.
-We also point out that the introduction of decimation parallellizes the exponential analysis.
+We also point out that the introduction of decimation reduces the complexity of the numerical algorithm and parallelizes the exponential analysis.
+Instead of solving a single large structured generalized eigenvalue problem, one is facing $u$ much smaller structured generalized eigenvalue problems, which makes a big difference even when solved sequentially.
 Each $\Phi_k$ is analyzed independently and the computation of the ${_u\lambda}_{i,k}$ and ${^s\lambda}_{i,k}$ does not need data from other decimations.
 All the results are collected after the individual runs and then passed to the cluster analysis.

-Essentially three different DBSCAN scenario's can occur, which are sketched in Figure 6: at the left we find the result of running DBSCAN on the set ${_uL}$ and at the right the result on the set ${^sL}$.
+Essentially three different DBSCAN scenario's can occur, as sketched in Figure \ref{cluster_explanation}: at the left we find the result of running DBSCAN on the set ${_uL}$ and at the right the result on the set ${^sL}$.

-\subsection{Standard scenario.}
+\subsection{Standard scenario}